Leonard D. SchaefferAdvisory Board Chair, USC Schaeffer Center

 Schaeffer is a graduate of Princeton University and was the Regent’s Lecturer at the University of California, Berkeley, a Gilbert Fellow at Princeton and a Williams Fellow at RAND.
 He is a member of the National Academy of Medicine and chair of the Roundtable on Quality Care for People with Serious Illness.
 He was awarded a doctor of humane letters (hon) from USC and received the inaugural Sol Price Award for his lifetime achievements as a business leader, policy expert and philanthropist.

 He currently serves on the following boards of trustees: Brewster Foundation (chair), Brookings Institution, RAND Corporation and USC.
-He is a member of the editorial board of Health Affairs and the boards of Harvard Medical School, RAND Health, scPharmaceuticals, USC Health System and Walgreens Boots Alliance Inc.
+He is a member of the editorial board of Health Affairs and the boards of Harvard Medical School, RAND Health, scPharmaceuticals and USC Health System.